informaticmonad/bibframe/model/bfrare.md

 * description: A style of decoration in which a small, repeated pattern covers the whole of the side of the cover of a book.
 * value: Literal
 * scope: <http://bibfra.me/vocab/rare>
-* remark:
+* remark: Description source: "all-over style."
+In The ALA Glossary of Library and Information Science.
+Chicago: American Library Association, 2013.

 ## Alum tawed bindings

 * label: Alum tawed bindings
 * refines:
 * synonyms: White tawed leather ; alum-tawed skin ; tawed skin
-* description: Book covering made from animal skin treated with aluminum salts mixed with a variety of binders and protein sources to
+* description:  A skin prepared in an aqueous solution of a double salt of aluminium and potassium sulphates.
+The process, which is of great antiquity, produces a white skin which is dried (crusted) and then staked, or worked over a blunt metal knife, to produce a soft, supple skin, qualities which could be enhanced by the addition of flour and egg-yolk to the tawing solution.
 * value: Literal
 * scope: <http://bibfra.me/vocab/rare>
-* remark:
+* remark: Description source: Reed (1972) pp. 62-65